College Educators & Students

 Rollins Museum of Art Student Council

-Open to all majors Rollins students are eligible to join the Rollins Museum of Art Student Council (RMASC).
-Members work closely with museum staff and Board of Visitors to increase the involvement of all Rollins students with RMA.
+Join the Rollins Museum of Art Student Council (RMASC).
+Members work closely with education staff to support and increase engagement between Rollins students and the museum.

 The Romano and Mariolina Salvatori Interpretive Fellowship